Snapstromegon/hoeser.dev/src/blog/2022-02-07-everything-is-chrome.md

 :::

 1. Call Apple out and with that say that Safari will always be at least as good as a browser on iOS than yourself - so probably fewer people would switch away from the default browser to your third-party browser
-2. Go with what Apple does, hide it from the user and henceforth allow this to continue in the future which brings other issues with it like issues for WebKit bugs in the Chromium bugtracker
+2. Go with what Apple does, hide it from the user and henceforth allow this to continue in the future which brings other issues with it like issues for WebKit bugs in the Chromium bug tracker

 All this means that iOS is the only major platform out there which doesn't allow competition in the browser market.